 Compound butter is a mixture of butter and other ingredients compounded together, usually in the shape of a log.
 Sometimes compound butter is called "finishing butter" but that's really more about how it's used — not all compound butters are finishing butters!

-I did several side-by-side tests with this herb butter — comparing different ratios of garlic and chives to butter, as well as comparing raw garlic to pre-roasted garlic.
-The pre-roasted garlic won every dang time.
+I did several tests of this garlic herb butter to compare different ratios of garlic and chives to butter, as well as comparing raw garlic to roasted garlic.
+The roasted garlic won by a mile.

-The fat in the butter is so good at being infused with flavor that even just a few cloves of raw garlic in this compound butter were far too intense.
-Definitely a no-kissing-for-several-hours kind of nuclear garlic breath situation.
+The fat in the butter is so good at being infused with flavor that even just a couple raw cloves of garlic were far too intense; definitely a no-kissing-for-several-hours kind of nuclear garlic breath situation.

 But a whole bulb of roasted garlic is mellow and slightly sweet when added to the butter.
 It's the perfect counterpart to the slightly sharper allium-ness of the fresh chives.

-- Butter - I like using my homemade stand mixer butter, but you can use store bought butter too.
-Unsalted or salted depends on how you plan to use it.
-I prefer starting with unsalted butter so I can control how much salt I'm adding to it.
-If you use a salted butter, taste it before deciding whether to add more salt.
-You can use European-style butter, extra creamy butter, etc.
+When I make this compound butter, I use unsalted butter so I can control how much salt I'm adding to it.
+If you use salted butter, taste it before deciding whether to add more salt.
+You can also use European-style butter, extra creamy butter, etc.

-- Roasted Garlic Bulb - I've got a guide on how to roast a whole bulb of garlic here if you've never done it before.
-It's very easy and very hands off!
+If you've never roasted a bulb of garlic before, check out my guide to roasting a whole bulb of garlic.
+It's very easy!
 You'll want to let the coves cool slightly before adding them to the soft butter so the butter doesn't melt completely.
-If they're warm, that's fine, but try to avoid hot-out-of-the-oven heat.
+Warm roasted garlic is fine.

 How to use roasted garlic and chive herb compound butter